lavishay-technion/ansible_shallow/01_setup/README.md

 <img src="../99_misc/.img/ansible_arch.png" alt="our class arch" style="float:right;width:500px;">

-To discribe in bullet points:
+To describe in bullet points:

 - There are several server/computers/vms/containers/anything with ssh connections available.
 - There is an `ansible host`: